allysanfoot/battleship/README.md

 J
 ```

-As a simple example, your class could be used as follows:
+As a simple example, the class could be used as follows:
 ```
 game = ShipGame()
 game.place_ship('first', 5, 'B2', 'C')